Skip to main content

 HR75 Initiative banner

-Each month in 2023, we will place a spotlight on a wide range of human rights issues, enshrined in the Universal Declaration, in need of concrete and urgent action from States and other duty bearers.
-We hope our calls to action will trigger commitments from these stakeholders that they will pledge to during our Human Rights Forum in Geneva, December 2023.
+Each month in 2023, we placed a spotlight on a wide range of human rights issues, enshrined in the Universal Declaration, in need of concrete and urgent action from States and other duty bearers.

 • January: Arbitrary detention for exercising human rights